thruthesky/firelamp/README.md

   - Add iOS `GoogleServices-info.plist` and Android `google-serfvices.json`.

-- The instance of FireLamp `Api` is created and available as global variable named `api`.
-This is because data models(like `ApiUser`) shares the global instance.
+- The instance of FireLamp `Api` is a signleton.

 ## Put WithcenterApi instance as GetX controller